koto-lang/koto/crates/cli/docs/language_guide.md

 ### Optional Call Parentheses

-In simple expressions the parentheses for function call arguments are optional and can be omitted.
+In simple expressions, the parentheses for function call arguments are optional and can be omitted.

 ```koto
 square = |x| x * x